 ***Note: Plum trees create additional shoots quickly that spread from the base of the tree.
 Check back and thin after several months if planting in a small area.

 A fast-growing tree with a shrubby form that reaches 10-25 feet in height.
-Produces edible fruit which is excellent for making jam, jelly and pies.
-Great ornamental value, as it blooms in mid spring with fragrant showy white flowers that attract various pollinators including Red-spotted Purple butterfly (Limenitis arthemis astyanax) and many moths and birds including Baltimore Orioles.
+Produces edible fruit which is excellent for making jam, jelly, and pies.
+Great ornamental value, as it blooms in mid spring with fragrant showy white flowers that attract various pollinators including the Red-spotted Purple butterfly (Limenitis arthemis astyanax) and many moths and birds including Baltimore Orioles.
 Juglone tolerant and can be used in large rain gardens and for erosion control.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)